-The International-Trained PharmD (ITPD) Program is open to pharmacists who possess a bachelor degree (or equivalent) in pharmacy from any locally-approved or accredited college or university program outside of the United States.
+The International-Trained PharmD (ITPD) Program is open to pharmacists who possess a bachelor's degree (or equivalent) in pharmacy from any locally approved or accredited college or university program outside of the United States.
 Applicants must be licensed pharmacists and be in good standing with the licensing agency in their country.
-Successful applicants must also demonstrate a desire and commitment to expand patient-centered pharmacy care in their home country.
+Successful applicants must also demonstrate a desire and commitment to expanding patient-centered pharmacy care in their home country.
 (PLEASE NOTE: Successful completion of the ITPD program’s pathway to the PharmD degree does not ensure eligibility for licensure in the U.S., as each state sets its own requirements for licensure.)

-To learn more about the ITPD admission requirements, visit the the International- Trained PharmD Program Admission page.
+To learn more about the ITPD admission requirements, visit the International- Trained PharmD Program Admission page.

 The ITPD Program is primarily a distance-based program, yet the ITPD Program does require students to come to Colorado during the curriculum.
 During these visits, students complete program requirements through live sessions, which occur at the beginning and toward the end of the curriculum.

 The first live session includes four weeks of on-campus training, which provides in-person interaction, individualized education and support, and introductory pharmacy practice experiences (IPPEs).

 The second live session includes an additional four weeks of on-campus training, with the completion of the advanced IPPE and assessments to prepare students for the advanced pharmacy practice experience (APPE) rotations.
 APPE rotations are completed in the US over 30-36 weeks.

 |Live Session #1: Required on campus courses|